 Being human in the time of neuroscience and artificial intelligence involve carefully exploring the nexuses of complexity where valid ideas are nevertheless in tension, manifesting subtleties and challenges that must not be overlooked.
 Each page expresses the existing tension(s) between ideas and within each theme, which emerged in the collective discussions, and are then complemented by insights from NHNAI network researchers.

-Complexity on Education #1: Making quality education accessible while preserving the human development
+Complexity on Education #1: AI and NS in education with respect to human development

-The participants evoked the advantages of using AI in education.
-First, AI can help us to be more productive and efficient, because some tasks are easier and faster to complete with AI (such as synthesis production and taking notes process for students, proofreading for teachers…).
-Moreover, AI and automation allows us to save time that could be used in other activities to exert our humanity, or to focus on other essential things like relationships (evoked in France and Portugal).
-Another point is AI can release ourselves from repetitive or uninteresting tasks, that allows us to focus on more profound tasks that need high intellectual activity and might be more interesting/stimulating.
-Automation can also be a mean to relieve teachers that are tired or when they have a health problem (temporarily) – or relieve them from tiring tasks (permanently).
+Participants in societal discussions recognize the advantages of using AI in education.
+First, AI can help us to be more productive and efficient, because some tasks are easier and faster to complete with AI (such as producing summaries and taking notes for students, proofreading for teachers…).
+Automation can also be a mean to relieve teachers who are exhausted from tiring tasks (permanently) or to ensure continuity when they have a health problem (temporarily).
+Moreover, AI and automation allow us to save time that could be used in other activities to exert our humanity, or to focus on other essential things like relationships (as evoked in France and Portugal).
+Another point is that AI can release us from repetitive or uninteresting tasks, which allows us to focus on more profound tasks that need high intellectual activity and might be more interesting or stimulating.

 However, participants are also worried about the risk of cognitive impoverishment and loss of autonomy with AI.
-Automation supposed to delegate/be dispossessed of a certain knowledge (a know-how) and to become machine-dependant, thus we are certainly losing autonomy when we are not able to realize a task without a machine or by ourselves.
-Moreover, by freeing ourselves from a task, we no longer call upon the cognitive capacities that enabled us to carry out this task, we no longer call upon the cerebral areas (like it is the case with the systematic use of GPS that impoverishes activity of cerebral areas associated to space orientation and memory) we need for this action/realization of the task.
-On top of that, certain cognitive faculties need practice to be developed (such as resolving a problem, creativity…), notably by trial-error as we are also learning from our mistakes, things that AI doesn’t make possible if we are always relying on it for the right answer.
-And finally, sometimes, even if certain tasks are uninteresting or of “lower level,” some of them are holding a lot of values (such as patience, maturity…) or they are important for the development of cognitive faculties.
+Delegation through automation implies being dispossessed from a certain (know-how) knowledge and to become machine-dependant.
+We lose autonomy when we are not able to realize a task by ourselves, without a machine.
+Moreover, by freeing ourselves from a task, we no longer call upon the cognitive capacities that enabled us to carry out this task, we no longer call upon the cerebral areas we need for the realization of the task (as it is the case with the systematic use of GPS that impoverishes the activity of cerebral areas associated to space orientation and memory).
+On top of that, certain cognitive faculties need practice to be developed (such problem-solving, creativity…), notably by trial-error as we are also learning from our mistakes.
+Relying too much on AI to get answers may prevent us from practicing enough.
+Finally, some tasks we judge uninteresting or of “lower level” may prove key for the development of important cognitive faculties or values (such as patience, maturity…).

 The following ideas can be found in the global and local syntheses downloadable here